Mypy Configuration & Strictness: A Practical Guide for Python Teams

 return data # type: ignore[return-value]

 Avoid enabling strict mode on day one for legacy repositories.
-This causes immediate CI failures across thousands of files.
-It also triggers widespread blanket # type: ignore abuse that defeats static analysis.
-Neglecting incremental mode and cache directories forces full AST parsing on every commit.
-This increases pipeline execution time by 300-500% and blocks rapid merge workflows.
+This causes immediate CI failures across many files and typically triggers widespread blanket # type: ignore abuse that defeats static analysis entirely.
+Neglecting incremental mode and cache directories forces full AST parsing on every commit, which can increase pipeline execution time by 3-5x on large codebases.

 FAQ